Experiential learning resources for the innovative educator

 6) Personal Growth Reflection:

 This is a really important one in my opinion.
-"Behavioral issues" on a high school level more often than not lead to out-of-school suspensions; at least they used to.
-Look up "school-to-prison-pipeline" if you're unfamiliar with this phenomenon.
+"Behavioral issues" on a high school level more often than not lead to out-of-school suspensions.
 This is a problem.
 In the case of my students, many either invited suspensions or feared them.
 For some, our school was their only safe place, so displacing them from it felt wrong and ineffective.
 About five years ago we stopped suspending students for this reason, among others.
 Instead, students reflected on their "offense".
 They either wrote reflections or participated in a restorative justice circle, depending on the situation.
 The results can be really powerful.

 I want to add before I go that "reflecting" can take many forms.
 Not all reflections have to be written.
 Get to know your students and what works well for them.
 I had many students who needed to verbally reflect.
 This was especially true after travel experiences.
 I often had one-on-one reflection meetings with my travelers.
 Just do what works well for you and your students!
 Good luck and happy reflecting!